 Core Application Packet

-- Completed official online Graduate School application and payment of nonrefundable application fee.
+- Completed official online Graduate School application for admission and payment of nonrefundable application fee.

 - Statement of Purpose: a 600 word essay articulating career and educational goals that demonstrate strong written communication skills.